The-Membrane/membrane-core/docs/CONTRIBUTING.md

 can be difficult!
 If you are not sure how to create tests, please refer to existing ones or just ask us on our [discord](https://discord.gg/ksT6cdHpbV).
 Please note that **Untested code will be rejected**
     - `cargo test`
-8. Setup and use the provided githooks!
-These help speed up the review process pointing out common issues before a CI check like lints.
-To install the hook, run `scripts/hooks/pre-commit.sh --install`
-9. Push your changes to your repository.
+8. Push your changes to your repository.
     - `git push --set-upstream $YOUR_ORIGIN $YOUR_BRANCH_NAME`
-10. Create a pull request.
+9. Create a pull request.
 Go to your [repository](https://github.com/$USER/membrane-core.git) and create a pull request against Membrane's repository **main branch** as base.
-    - Please fill in the template presented to you when creating the pull request, as it helps everybody understand what the PR is trying to achieve.
-    - Follow the instructions on the PR template.
-Consider that a pull request that doesn't follow the template or is not filled in properly *will be considered incomplete*.
-11. Follow up the discussions on the PR as there might be requests from other members.
+10. Follow up the discussions on the PR as there might be requests from other members.
-12. Wait for your PR to be approved and merged.
+11. Wait for your PR to be approved and merged.

 ## Helping out in the issue tracker